huggingface/transformers/README.md

 ## Why should I use transformers?

 1. Easy-to-use state-of-the-art models:
-    - High performance on NLU and NLG tasks.
+    - High performance on natural language understanding & generation, computer vision, and audio tasks.
     - Low barrier to entry for educators and practitioners.
     - Few user-facing abstractions with just three classes to learn.
     - A unified API for using all our pretrained models.